franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 ### Testbench
+A C++ testbench is added to test the sesign.
 In this section we mainly discuss the testbench for Reference Program.
-The design incorporates three top-level signals: `clk`, `a0`, `rst`.
+The corresponding testbench incorporates three top-level signals: `clk`, `a0`, `rst`.

 In the testbench for the Reference Program, both `clk` and `rst` are initialized to a value of 1.
 Subsequently, at each clock cycle, `rst` is set to 0, and the value of `a0` is dumped to a VCD file.
 A boolean variable, `plot`, is used to monitor the status of `a0`.
 A non-zero value of `a0` denotes the successful completion of the build process, thus `plot` will enable the plotting on Vbuddy.
 Furthermore, the program is designed to terminate after a specific number of cycles, which varies depending on the version (either 960 or 1920 cycles).